4 Proactive Strategies to Manage Absenteeism: A Best Practices Guide

 While employee well-being may be grounded in good schedule design, programs should extend to support well-rested employees when they aren’t on the clock.
 Creative solutions include napping pods for employees who are making long commutes as well as workout trailers for workers pulling back-to-back shifts.
 Employee assistance programs are also expanding to cover the costs of sleep-aid solutions like blackout drapery, light therapy, and CPAP machines to help employees who struggle with the sleep conditions commonplace in 24/7 industries.

-It’s safe to say that without programs in place to support employees’ well-being throughout their employment experience — both on and off the clock — employers will have to contend with higher rates of unplanned absenteeism and costly employee turnover.
+Without programs in place to support employees’ well-being throughout their employment experience — both on and off the clock — employers will have to contend with higher rates of unplanned absenteeism and costly employee turnover.

 Best Practice 3: Provide Employees with Influence Over Their Work Schedules